fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 * pods from same application are distributed onto different machines for reliability
 * graceful termination of pods for reliability (active requests are completed up to 30 secs)
 * effective utilization of the compute nodes in the cluster
-* user can define lower and upper limit of resources needed for his app
+* user can define lower and upper limit of resources needed for an app

 ## Concepts